tonysoman0203/ReactTrafficApp/README.md

+## ReactTrafficApp (WIP)
+This application utilizes react.js, redux, firebase to get the traffic data from DATA.GOV.HK.
+It can display the real-time traffic cam image every 5 min updated by Traffic Department

+## This application also provides native application developed by React-native(https://github.com/tonysoman0203/RNTrafficApp/tree/develop)

+## Library
+- Redux
+- Flow
+- Moment.js
+- firebase

+## Disclaimer

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>